The Abomination of Desolation

 The second abomination relates to the time when Jesus expressed His displeasure of the evils that took place in God’s temple.
 This led to the destruction of the second temple by the Romans in Ad 70.
 This is why, when Jesus left that temple for the last time and saw with prophetic eyes its coming demolition, He said, “See Your house is left to you desolate” (Matthew 23: 38).
 Jesus spoke of the destruction of the temple, when the Romans would not leave one stone upon another (Matthew 24: 1,2), He said, “When you see Jerusalem surrounded by armies then know that its desolation is near.
 Then let those who are in Judea flee to the mountains, let those who are in the midst of her depart, and let not those who are in the country enter her” (Luke 21:20,21).

-Just as God gave the early Christians a warning to flee Jerusalem before its desolation, so at the end of time, the Lord will give us a similar warning that when a corrupt church unites with worldly powers, we know the time of the end is at hand.
-Today, we must flee Babylon (corrupt churches) so that we don’t receive of her plagues, “And I heard another voice from heaven saying, “Come out of her my people, lest you share in her sins, and lest you receive of her plagues…For in one hours she is made desolate’” (Revelation 18:4, 19).
+Just as God gave the early Christians a warning to flee Jerusalem before its desolation, so at the end of time, the Lord will give us a similar warning that when a corrupt church unites with worldly powers to enforce its decrees, we know the time of the end is at hand.
+Today, we must flee Babylon (corrupt churches) so that we don’t receive of her plagues.
+“And I heard another voice from heaven saying, “Come out of her my people, lest you share in her sins, and lest you receive of her plagues…For in one hours she is made desolate’” (Revelation 18:4, 19).

 In His service,